NanYoMy/cmmas/README.md

 ## Reference

 ## Contact
-If you have any question or issuse, create a new issue, or directly email me at moon_well@live.cn
+If have any question, create a new issue, or directly email me at moon_well@live.cn